 Member-only Special Events

 From time to time we hold members-only get-togethers.
-For example, in May 2016 we had a special evening with one of our long-time members who was moving out of state.
+For example, we had a special evening with one of our long-time members who was moving out of state.
 We handed Marvin Wolf the microphone and listened as he told his wonderful stories: the bicycle tale from his childhood (that earned him $4000 when he sold it to Readers Digest); the years in Viet Nam as a US Army photographer, which led to the first of his 20-plus books; some behind-the-scenes dirt on the celebrities he’s written about.
 We laughed, we cried, we ate cake.

 Volunteering your skills with IWOSC

 Volunteers are IWOSC’s lifeblood.
 They suggest panels and use their connections to get great speakers.
 Volunteers check guests in at events.
 As Satellite leaders, volunteers send emails and keep the Satellites running each month.
 Those savvy with social media keep our Facebook page and Twitter feeds hopping.
 They even get to plan parties!